Djnirds1984/SULIT-WIFI-by-AJC/README.md

 ---

-## Step 6: Running the Application
+## Step 5: Running the Application

-1.  **Set Gemini API Key**: The Wi-Fi name generator needs your API key to be set as an environment variable.
+1.  **Set Gemini API Key (Optional)**: If you want to use the Wi-Fi name generator in the admin panel, you must set your API key as an environment variable.
     ```bash
     export API_KEY="your_gemini_api_key_here"
     ```